 - Or, the best route and the one I personally recommend is a combination of the above, exploring all of the worldwide opportunities via long term travel as a digital nomad.
 (And if you think becoming a digital nomad is ‘only for the kids’, think again.
 We’ll explore this topic in more detail later in the article.)

-Once you have an idea of the kind of travel you’ll be undertaking, it’s a good idea to create a bucket list of destinations.
+Once you have an idea of the kind of travel you’ll be undertaking, it’s a good idea to create a bucket list of dream destinations.

-How to Travel the World by Starting a Lifestyle Business
+4. How to Travel the World by Starting a Lifestyle Business

 Since 2010, my husband & I have been generating all of our income online giving us the freedom to work and live anywhere in the world.